mtford90/siesta/docs/index.md

 <div>
   <p class="lead">
-    <strong>Siesta</strong> is an object mapping framework for Javascript.
+    <strong>Siesta</strong> is an object graph framework for Javascript.
 It makes it easier to model, consume and interact with RESTful web services.
 </p>
 <hr/>